 - For the michelada

 - 1 tablespoon fresh lime juice

-- 1 tablespoon store-bought or homemade hot sauce
+- 1 tablespoon store-bought or homemade hot sauce (or less to taste)

 - Ice cubes